 Method 5: Sweet Basil

-I might lean a bit far out, but basil is probably the most commonly known herb of the Mediterranean mint family.
+But basil is probably the most commonly known herb of the mint family.
 Being widely used on pizza to garnish pasta dishes, as well as in pesto sauces, it is a key ingredient of Italian dishes.

 On the other hand, it is not as close to sage as the herbs mentioned above, which makes it a little more difficult to use as a substitution.
 With its subtle lines of mint and sweet pepper notes, it will be perfect to use for various pasta sauces and noodle dishes.